 By Deke Castleman and David Morrill

-The large influx of foreigners to Cuenca has turned this small Andean city into a world-class laboratory experiment for a major “amenities migration” during the past decade.
+The large influx of foreigners to Cuenca in the past decade has turned this Andean city into a world-class laboratory experiment for what immigration experts call “amenities migration.”

 In the early years, it was overwhelmingly retirees from the U.S. and Canada arriving in town.
 While the gringos continue to predominate, today we are seeing a demographic shift toward younger, more European newcomers.

 A notable phenomenon of the influx, no matter the timing, is how the successive waves of immigrants display certain cohort characteristics.